 These are a few of our favorite things.
-Campus resources, podcasts, articles, books, and websites.
+Campus resources, podcasts, articles, videos, books, and websites.
 Bookmark this page and keep coming back for more!

 Our Favorite Campus Resources Accordion Closed

 NAU Counseling Services –Counseling services provides short-term individual and couples counseling, group counseling, crisis services, outreach, and consultation about students of concern.

 NAU Medical Services— Our fully staffed health center provides a wide array of services from physical therapy, to immunizations, a pharmacy, and medical care.

 NAU Campus Dietitian— Your campus dietitian provides individual counseling, grocery store tours, cooking classes, and campus presentations.

 NAU Health Promotion–Health Promotion is the preventive branch of Campus Health Services.
 They support students in making healthy choices to support academic success.
 The office uses a public health approach to managing student health at a population level.
 They offer screenings, coordinate events to reduce stress, conduct trainings and presentations all over campus and develop policies to support a healthier campus community.

 Campus Recreation–Campus Recreation offers innovative programs and state of the art facilities to support your physical activity needs.
 They offer group classes, aquatics, personal training, a climbing wall, and much more.

 FIT Classes–Take your pick from some amazing fitness classes on our campus, including tennis, yoga, swimming, skiing, and martial arts, just to name a few.

 A List of Student Support Programs–And for a complete list of programs on our campus here to support student success and well-being, visit this page.